 There are many tools available out there to assist in the enhancement of teaching and learning and the list grows longer each year.
 A challenge is in finding ways to refine the use of the ones available so they work for your class and your students, as well as to take advantage of newer ones as they come available.
 Fairly standard technologies include chalkboards/whiteboards, projectors, bulletin boards, slides, films and video.
 Add to these the thousands of resources and tools available through the internet.
 CTL offers frequent training and workshops on the technology available for teaching here at UNC Charlotte.
 Check out the Calendar of Events for more details.

 Students often need to know a set of content before they can learn other types of content, or they have to master certain tasks or skills before they can move onto more complicated learning experiences.
 This developmental approach to teaching and learning suggests that a key task is to make certain that students encounter learning activities in a logical progression from simple to more complex.
 The material on writing learning objectives, particularly module/unit level objectives, included in the course design section of tthis site is one way to examine developmental processes.

 A course is a continuous process (rather than a product) that leads to an enhancement of teaching and learning experiences, if time and effort is given to reflecting on and assessing the results of that process.
 The goal is to examine information that indicates the extent to which the teaching and learning practices led to the learning outcomes desired by the teacher (and perhaps the student) and why they “worked” or “did not work”.
 This last step involves consideration of a whole range of issues, including assumptions about teaching and learning, as well as issues related to the results of the decisions made at each of the previous steps.
 See the section on assessment and feedback for more information.

 Gagne's Nine Events of Instruction (Northern Illinois University)

-This instructional design framwork shows nine steps to systematically prepare and deliver lessons and activities.
+This instructional design framework shows nine steps to systematically prepare and deliver lessons and activities.